-&lt;sup>4 Available for loans submitted under a United Guaranty Master Policy only.
+4 Available for loans submitted under a United Guaranty Master Policy only.

-2. Underwriting Requirements for Loans Underwritten with Desktop Underwriter® (DU®) or Loan Product AdvisorSM - EZ Decisioning and SwiftClose
+2. Underwriting Requirements for Loans Underwritten with Desktop Underwriter[®] (DU[®]) or Loan Product Advisor[®] - EZ Decisioning and CU SwiftClose

-The underwriting requirements in this section apply to both Arch Mortgage Insurance Company's EZ DecisioningSM program and United Guaranty's CU SwiftClose® program.
+The underwriting requirements in this section apply to both Arch Mortgage Insurance Company's EZ DecisioningSM program and United Guaranty's CU SwiftClose[®] program.

 Loans receiving one of the valid DU or Loan Product Advisor recommendations listed below are eligible for mortgage insurance when they meet the underwriting requirements outlined in this section.
-Loans that meet all the requirements of this section may be submitted either delegated or full file (see section 1.03 for details).
+Loans that meet all the requirements of this section may be submitted either delegated or non-delegated (see section 1.03 for details) unless otherwise noted in section 2.01 below.